 I got this recipe years ago from the Taste of Home Annual Recipes 1994 edition.
 We had a garden when we lived in Massachusetts and this was a great recipe to use up both zucchini and tomatoes.
-The recipe calls for butter to be dotted over the top.
+The original recipe called for butter to be dotted over the top.
 I prefer using olive oil for the taste.
-This recipe is vegan, gluten and dairy free, healthy and has low calories.
+This recipe is vegan, gluten free, healthy and low in calories.

 Here’s what I did.

 I used these ingredients.

 Spray a 3 qt. casserole dish with cooking spray.
 Olive oil cooking spray is nice.
 Slice up 4 cups of zucchini.
 I sliced up 4 medium to large zucchinis which was more than 4 cups.
 Place zucchini in the bottom of sprayed casserole dish.
 Dice green onions and add on top of the zucchini, or slice up one medium onion and separate into rings.
 Place onion rings on top of zucchini in casserole.

 Slice up 6-8 Roma tomatoes and layer over top of onion in dish.
 Quarter a lemon.
 Drizzle the juice of each quarter thoroughly over the top of the tomatoes.
 Get all of the juice out.
 You may have to use your fingers on the sections to remove all the juice.
 (Remove any large seeds so they don’t end up in your casserole!)

 Sprinkle Italian seasoning over top of tomatoes.
 Add crushed red pepper flakes.
 Drizzle with olive oil.